pitalco/ist-forward/README.md

 ## Getting Started
 You will need to have NodeJS, Agoric SDK and IBC Hermes Relayer (https://hermes.informal.systems/quick-start/installation.html) installed to get started.

+> Note: At the time of writing this doc, the latest version of `hermes` is v1.6 which we used for our tests.

 ## NOTE
 You have to use a patched SDK here https://github.com/pitalco/agoric-sdk/tree/fix-vibc.
 These patches will be applied to Mainnet-b in next upgrade.